Live dealers: how it works

 - Dealer can respond with voice

-- Sometimes there is a moderator to filter insults/spam
+- Sometimes a moderator is present to filter insults/spam

-Some dealers speak several languages, and providers have multilingual tables.
+Some dealers speak multiple languages and providers have multilingual desks.

-Live casinos are subject to licensing and external audit, as are regular casinos.
+Live casinos are subject to licensing and external audits, just like regular casinos.

 What does it mean: